-Consultant to registrars, domain portfolio managers, hosting companies, registries and resellers.
+Consultant to registrars, domain portfolio managers, hosting companies, registries, resellers and the domain aftermarket.

 Running the technical backend of 2+ registrars is what I do through my company, DomainCocoon.